nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Here is our [Developer Guide](https://ay2122s1-cs2113t-f14-1.github.io/tp/DeveloperGuide.html).

 What now?
-You prefer a ***guided walkthrough*** because of the digital age and the attention economy today where corporations bombard your with enticing information to profit of your valuable attention has shortened your attention span tremendously such that you don't have the patience nor focus to sit down and refer to our User Guide which we have painstakingly written to be comprehensive for users like you in order to provide a better user experience to a new app they may be unfamiliar with?
+You prefer a ***guided walkthrough*** because of the digital age and the attention economy today where corporations bombard your with enticing information to profit off your valuable attention has shortened your attention span tremendously such that you don't have the patience nor focus to sit down and refer to our User Guide which we have painstakingly written to be comprehensive for users like you in order to provide a better user experience to a new app they may be unfamiliar with?
 Fine!
 We get it!
 We have prepared a